strwise/documentation/docs/administration/service-providers.md

 The properties that will be set for a service provider will depend on the provider type.
 Each provider type has its own required properties.

+:::info

+Please refer to the [**Provider Types**](#provider-types) section for more information about the required properties for each provider type.

+:::

 :::tip Sensitive Data

 Any sensitive properties data, such as credentials, are **encrypted before being stored** in the database.
 The encryption is made using the most advanced encryption algorithms available and all stored data only can be decrypted by the platform.

-:::

-:::info

-Please refer to the [Provider Types](#provider-types) section for more information about the required properties for each provider type.

 :::